Glenn Amey

 “All children want to shine, and my work as a teacher is to help children find ways to show their brilliance and to have a growing, confident inner sense that they are able beings.”

-Administrative Faculty Assistant
+Faculty Administrative Assistant

 Movement Arts